bbhorne/love-online/index.md

 ### the application

-Please send an email to **love-online@riseup.net** with all of the following information.
-Please also attach a first draft of your piece.
-Accepted file formats include .pdf, .doc, .txt, .png, .psd, .xcf, and .ai.
-If you'd like to submit your work in another file format, please check with us first by emailing us at the above email address.
+please send an email to **love-online@riseup.net** with all of the following information. include your name and submission title in the subject line. please also attach a first draft of your piece. accepted file formats include .pdf, .doc, .txt, .png, .psd, .xcf, and .ai. if you'd like to submit your work in another file format, please check with us first by emailing us at the above email address.

+**all applications must be submitted by 23:59 EST on January 25th, 2019.**

 *fields with a '+' before them are required.*